Balloon Sinuplasty in Flower Mound, TX

-There are many techniques to enlarge the obstructed opening to the sinuses at our office in Flower Mound, TX.
+There are many techniques to enlarge the obstructed opening to the sinuses.
 One innovative technique involves using a balloon to dilate the entrance to the sinuses.
-This minimally invasive technique is called “balloon sinus dilation” or “balloon sinuplasty,” during which Dr. Bickert threads a guide wire equipped with a tiny balloon into the nostrils and up to the area of blockage.
+This minimally invasive technique is called balloon sinus dilation or balloon sinuplasty, during which Dr. Bickert threads a guide wire equipped with a tiny balloon into the nostrils and up to the area of blockage.
 Once inserted, he then inflates the balloon just enough to open the passageway.
-Since the procedure is so minimally invasive with no cutting or scraping of the sinuses, no packing is necessary, and the recovery time is minimal.
-The technology is safe and quick.
+Since the procedure is so minimally invasive with no cutting or scraping of the sinuses, and the recovery time is minimal.

-This sinus surgery can be performed in Dr. Bickert’s office with local anesthesia, which allows you to have a speedier recovery and get back to your normal life much more quickly.
+Balloon Sinuplasty can be performed in Dr. Bickert’s office with local anesthesia, which allows you to have a speedier recovery and get back to your normal life quickly.
 Dr. Bickert is an expert in the area of balloon catheter dilation, and was one of the first at performing the procedure for sinus surgery in the state of Texas.

 What is Balloon Sinuplasty?